+'''

 import pygame

 from pygame.locals import

 from sys import exit

 from gameobjects.vector2 import Vector2

+background image filename = 'sushiplate.jpg'

+sprite image filename = 'fugu.png'

 pygame.init()

-screen = pygame.display.set mode((640, 480), 0, 32) '''
+screen = pygame.display.set_mode((640, 480), 0, 32)

-'''

 background = pygame.image.load(background image filename).convert()

 sprite = pygame.image.load(sprite_image_filename).convert_alpha()

 clock = pygame.time.Clock()

 sprite pos = Vector2(200, 150)

-sprite speed = 300.
+sprite speed = 300

 while True:

 for event in pygame.event.get():

 if event.type == QUIT:

+pygame.quit()

 exit()

-pressed keys = pygame.key.get pressed()
+pressed_keys = pygame.key.get_pressed()

 key direction = Vector2(0, 0)

-if pressed_keys[K_LEFT]:
+if pressed keys[K LEFT]:

 key direction.x = -1

 elif pressed keys[K RIGHT]:

-key_direction.x = +1
+key direction.x = +1

-if pressed keys[K UP]:
+if pressed_keys[K_UP]:

-key_direction.y = -1
+key direction.y = -1

 elif pressed keys[K DOWN]:

-key direction.y = +1
+key_direction.y = +1

 key direction.normalize()

 screen.blit(background, (0,0))

-screen.blit(sprite, sprite pos)
+screen.blit(sprite, (sprite_pos.x,sprite_pos.y))

 time passed = clock.tick(30)

 time passed seconds = time passed / 1000.0

 sprite pos += key direction sprite speed time passed seconds

 pygame.display.update()

 '''

 Listing 6-2 cheats a little in calculating the direction vector.
 It sets the x component to -1 or +1 if K\LEFT or K\RIGHT is pressed and the y component to -1 or +1 if K\UP or K\DOWN is pressed.
 This gives us the same result as adding two of the simple horizontal and vertical heading vectors together.
-If you ever see a mathematical shortcut that lets you do something with less code, feel free to try it out-game developers find that they accumulate many such time-saving gems!
+If you ever see a mathematical shortcut that lets you do something with less code, feel free to try it out-game developers find that they accumulate many such timesaving gems!

 You may have noticed that there are only eight vectors used for this vector movement.
 If we were to precalculate these vectors and insert them into the code directly, we could reduce the amount of work done when running the script.
 It's worth doing as an exercise if you like a challenge, but since calculating the heading vector is only ever done once per frame, speeding it up will make no noticeable difference to the frame rate.
-Keep your eye out for situations like this; reducing the amount of work the game must do to creating a frame is called optimizing and gets more important when there is a lot of action on the screen.
+Keep your eye out for situations like this; reducing the amount of work the game must do to create a frame is called optimizing and gets more important when there is a lot of action going on.